 Jacob was the younger twin, but he was never one to put up with being pushed around or to settle quietly for second place.
-In the womb, he wrestled with his brother Esau, and even when Esau was preceding him through their mother's birth canal, he grabbed hold of his brother's heel in a last ditch attempt to be the first one out.
-He was therefore named "Jacob", which means "supplanter" or "deceiver", and he lived up to his name.
-Esau's name meant "rough" because he was hairy all over.
+In the womb, he wrestled with his brother Esau so that he wouldn't be so squished, and even when Esau was preceding him through their mother's birth canal, he grabbed hold of his brother's heel in a last ditch attempt to be the first one out.
+He was therefore named "Jacob," which means "supplanter" or "deceiver."

-Later, Esau was also named Edom, which meant "Red", not just because his hair was red, but because his life was coloured by a big mistake that he made, and Jacob's name was changed to one that had a princely meaning because of a noble choice that he made to hang onto God.
+Later, Esau, whose name meant "rough," because he was so hairy, was also named Edom, which meant "Red," not just because his hair was red, but because his life was coloured by a big mistake that he made, and Jacob's name was changed to one that had a princely meaning because of a noble choice that he made to cling to God.

 Esau had the brawn, but Jacob had the brains.
 Esau was cunning when it came to hunting, but Jacob was more intellectual.
 From babyhood, Esau was a boisterous extrovert, the kind of a kid that warriors looked at with affection and said, "Now there's a real boy!"
 It is likely that such comments were made in the hearing of the child's twin brother, who was a quiet introvert, and Jacob perceived that he was considered to be an ineffectual wimp, which was wounding to his soul.

 Rebekah was angered at Isaac's insensitivity towards Jacob's feelings and Isaac's failure to appreciate his abilities, so she favoured Jacob over her other son.
-She became Jacob's champion.
+She became Jacob's champion, an over–protective mother.
 Isaac probably figured that Rebekah was making a sissy out of him.

 Rebekah must have noticed how attentive Jacob was to what went on around him, so she would be aware that he was very intelligent.
 It is likely that he had a scholarly disposition.
-Jacob took in a lot more than Esau when their father told them about their heritage and their religion.
+Jacob took in a lot more than Esau when their father told them about the history of mankind, which was handed down from Adam, directly to Lamech, Noah's father, then from Noah to Shem, and from Shem to Abraham.
+Possibly Noah also met Abraham and gave him an account of the world that existed prior to the Flood.
+Jacob was intrigued by his family's heritage and beliefs.
 He had more interest in such things than Esau did.
-I imagine Jacob listening with rapt attention while Esau busied himself by polishing arrows to keep himself from being bored to death.
+I imagine Jacob listening with rapt attention while Esau busied himself by sharpening arrows and knives to keep himself from being bored to death.

 Cooking was something both boys could do well, having learned from their mother to blend herbs and spices skillfully.
 Esau could see the practicality of learning to do this.
-His skill was hunting, and if he should have nobody to cook for him, he wanted to be able to make tasty meals for himself.
+His skill was hunting, and if he should have nobody to cook for him out in the field, he wanted to be able to make tasty meals for himself.
 It also won him more favour with his father when he presented him with delicious venison.